GB7VT

 An application has been submitted to the ETCC for a Single Frequency Repeater (SFR) for the Stoke-on-Trent area, co-located with GB7SI.

-Same frequency TX and RX?
+Is the same frequency TX and RX?

 How can this be possible?

-SFR enables the range of a direct link between conventional DMR devices in DMO mode to be extended without having to use a standard base station or repeater or change frequency.
-This gives the radio user greater coverage using just a single simplex 12.5KHz channel.
+SFR enables the range of a direct link between conventional DMR devices in DMO mode to be extended without using a standard base station or repeater or change frequency.

 Radios wishing to communicate via a SFR will have to be pre-configured as follows